superg3m/c_build/README.md

-# c-build
+# c_build

-`c-build` is a tool designed to easily and quickly build C projects and their dependencies.
+`c_build` is a tool designed to easily and quickly build C projects and their dependencies.
 It allows you to build C dependencies, such as libraries, that you have created.
 The project is moving towards using CMake for better organization and cross-platform support.